Training structure

 42h

-Using two specific examples (X-ray diffraction and vibrations), this module shows in detail how to model the physical properties of a solid.
-The formalism will also be applied to finite systems, such as nanoparticles, and will remain valid for amorphous materials, but particular attention will be paid to periodic systems (from linear chains to protein crystals, via graphene and silicon).
-Associated with this periodicity will naturally appear the notion of reciprocal lattice.
+Through two specific examples (X-ray diffraction and vibrations), this module shows in detail how the physical properties of a solid are modeled.
+The formalism will also be applied to finite systems, such as nanoparticles, and will remain valid for amorphous materials, but particular attention will be paid to periodic systems (from linear chains to protein crystals, graphene, and silicon).
+Associated with this periodicity, the notion of reciprocal lattices will naturally arise.

 Statistical physics